 Absentee voter ballots are available for all elections.
 They provide voters with a convenient method for casting a ballot when they are unable to attend the polls on election day.

-As a registered voter, you may obtain an absentee voter ballot if you are:
+As a registered voter, you may obtain an absentee voter ballot.

 Requesting an Absentee Voter Ballot

 Your request for an absentee voter ballot must be in writing and can be submitted to your city or township clerk.
-(For assistance in obtaining the address of your city or township clerk, see http://www.Michigan.gov/vote) Your request must include one of the six statutory reasons stated above and your signature.
+(For assistance in obtaining the address of your city or township clerk, see http://www.Michigan.gov/vote) Your request must include your signature.
 You must request an absentee voter ballot by mailing the application, a letter, a postcard, or a pre-printed application form obtained from your local clerk's office.
 Requests to have an absentee voter ballot mailed to you must be received by your clerk no later than 2 p.m. the Saturday before the election.

 Once your request is received by the local clerk, your signature on the request will be checked against your voter registration record before a ballot is issued.
 You must be a registered voter to receive an absentee ballot.
 Requests for absentee voter ballots are processed immediately.
 Absentee voter ballots may be issued to you at your home address or any address outside of your city or township of residence.